dluc/Select/README.md

 By default all dependencies defined and/or created with `Select::<def|ini|set><*>` are considered singletons.
 See the API documentation for multitons.
-`Select::create` returns always a new object.
+`Select::create` always returns a new object.

+Constructors are limited to a maximum of 6 parameters, if you need more you shall override `Select::_create`, or perhaps reduce your code complexity ;-)

 # Notes